Rafael Núñez (footballer)

-Rafael Leonardo Núñez Mata (born 25 January 2002) is a Dominican professional footballer who plays as a midfielder for Spanish club UD Almería B.
+Rafael Leonardo Núñez Mata (born 25 January 2002) is a Dominican professional footballer who plays as a winger for Spanish Primera Federación club Eldense on loan from Elche.

 Early life

 Núñez was born in Bonao, Dominican Republic and grew up in Spain.

 Club career

 Atlético Madrid

 In 2015, Núñez joined the academy program of La Liga side Atlético Madrid.
 In June 2021, he went on loan with Atléti-owned Canadian Premier League side Atlético Ottawa.
 He made his professional debut on June 26 against FC Edmonton.

+Elche

+Loan to Cartagena

+On 3 February 2025, Núñez moved on loan to Cartagena until the end of the second-tier season.

 International career

 In March 2021, Núñez represented the Dominican Republic at the 2020 CONCACAF Men's Olympic Qualifying Championship, making three appearances.